rizkymille/ros2-examples/INSTALLATION.md

-# NUGGET'S GUIDE HOW TO INSTALL ROS2: DRONE EDITION
+# Nugget's Guide How to Install ROS2: Drone Edition
 #### What this installation guide will cover
 - Linux Ubuntu
 - ROS2 (obviously)